This coin is heavy and large, and it has eight sides.

 Often called a “slug,” the 1852 Assay Office $50 gold coin is a heavyweight in the world of American numismatics.
 Only 23,800 were minted, and they were minted when the Gold Rush was in full swing.
 When you hold this coin, you can almost imagine a gold miner, a buccaneer, or a cowboy slapping it down on a counter for a big purchase.
 This coin, in fact, would have been a week’s wages for a gold miner.

-Few of these octagonal coins survive today, because many were minted down later, when the San Francisco Mint started operations.
+Few of these 8-sided coins survive today because many were minted down later, when the San Francisco Mint started operations.

 This U.S. Assay coin was minted before there was a West Coast Mint at all.
 Thanks to the Assay Office, gold like this no longer had to be shipped to Philadelphia on dangerous, bandit-ridden journeys for minting.

-These slugs were so popular and evoked such a romantic period in American history that facsimiles were later made for state expos and centennials.
+These $50 gold slugs were so popular and evoked such a romantic period in American history that facsimiles were later made for state expos and centennials.

 1852 Historical Events Timeline

 Harriet Beecher Stowe’s anti-slavery novel sells 300,000 copies in only three months and so informs public opinion that Abraham Lincoln reportedly says, upon meeting Stowe, “So this is the little lady who made this big war.”
 In 1863, when Lincoln announces the end of slavery, Stowe dances in the streets.

 May – Calamity Jane Dies

 Raised in a Gold Rush town, Calamity Jane had a fondness for menswear and adventure.
 A hard drinker and carouser, she attracted attention for stunts like riding a bull down the main street of town.